 TIES Lessons for All: 5-15-45

-- Identify the goal of your lesson.
+- Clarify the goal of your standards based lesson.

-Table of contents
+Table of Contents

 Spark student engagement

 Spark student understanding